django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Find a view function that uses raw SQL queries, rather than the Django ORM.
 * (**Read the source** for this!)
 * Use this to modify a _pet you did not create_!
-* **Check your learning**: When you've done it, send a link to your small-group leader to the pet page you updated.
+* **Check your learning**: When you've done it, send a link to the pet page you updated to Willy / Jacinda or a team member.
 They'll ask you _why_ your attack worked.

 * Type '`s`' to see hints.

 Note: